Tattoos that make you think of France

 France is filled with famous buildings and beautiful structures – all good artists should be able to draw any of these magnificent monuments onto your body in any style and size of your choosing.

 Paris city skyline tattoo photo source via Tatto.com

 Home is where your ink is.
-If your love for Paris goes beyond any one thing or you just can’t get enough of Paris then a Paris skyline tattoo is an unmistakable way to say it.
+If your love for Paris goes beyond any one thing or you just can’t get enough of Paris, then a Paris skyline tattoo is a straightforward way to say it.

 photo source: lamarink

 photo source: Black Ink Story

 Tattoos for budding French chefs

 Forget the stuffy clean-cut image you have of French chefs.
 Yes, they exist, but these days, there’s a new breed of tattoo wearing chefs.
 Tattoos have become a sort of status symbol, almost standard attire in professional kitchens.
 Just take a look at the famous French chef Ludo Lefebre who is covered in meaningful tattoos- like little badges of memory.